-Pain levels during delivery vary from one woman to another.
-For some, the process can be very painful, but women can often turn to relaxation and breathing techniques (taught in their childbirth classes) to help them deal with the discomfort.
+Pain levels during childbirth vary from one woman to another.
+For some, the delivery process can be very painful, but women can often turn to relaxation and breathing techniques (taught in their childbirth classes) to help deal with the discomfort.
 Massage on the lower back by a spouse or other labor coach often eases discomfort as well, as does taking a bath or shower (if allowed) or applying ice packs to the back.

-As labor progresses, many women decide to have medication to ease the pain of the contractions.
+As labor progresses, many women decide to have medication to ease the pain of contractions.
 These include:

 Narcotic (opioid) medications given as a shot or through an intravenous catheter.
 These medications make the labor pains more tolerable but can slow the baby's breathing if given very close to delivery.

 Cesarean section is necessary, there are three options for pain relief/anesthesia:

 If you are having a scheduled Cesarean section, your doctor may recommend a spinal block.
 This is a single injection into the fluid surrounding the spinal cord.
 Spinal blocks are very quick and easy to perform and generally make you even more numb than an epidural block.
 Pain relief begins immediately.
 One difference between a spinal and an epidural block is that a spinal is a one-time shot of pain medication that wears off on its own in several hours, instead of being administered continuously through a catheter.
 Side effects or complications are rare, but are similar to an epidural.